-- The default BIOS settings for this motherboard apply for most conditions to ensure optimum performance.
+- The default BIOS settings for this motherboard apply to most conditions to ensure optimum performance.
 If the system becomes unstable after changing any BIOS settings, load the default settings to ensure system compatibility and stability.
-Select the Load Setups Default item under the Exit menu.
-See section 3.9 Exit Menu. - The BIOS setup screens shown in this section are for reference purposes only, and may not exactly match what you see on your screen. - Visit the ASUS website at www.asus.com to download the latest BIOS file for this motherboard.
+Select the Load Setup Defaults item under the Exit menu.
+See section 2.9 Exit Menu. - The BIOS setup screens in this section are for reference only.
+They may not exactly match what you see on your screen. - Visit the ASUS website at www.asus.com to download the latest BIOS file for this motherboard.

-3.2.1 BIOS menu screen
+2.2.1 BIOS menu screen

-3.2.2 Menu bar
+2.2.2 Menu bar